AdobeDocs/media-analytics.zh-Hans/help/sdk-implement/track-errors/track-errors-overview.md

 >[!NOTE]
 >
->跟踪媒体播放器错误不会停止媒体跟踪会话。If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd` after calling `trackError`.
+>Tracking media player errors will not stop the media tracking session.
+If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd` after calling `trackError`.